-Acrylic Sealers: If you need a strong sealer to spray on top of your finished project, these come in Gloss, Matte and Pearlized (which has a bit of shimmer).
+Acrylic Sealers: If you need a strong sealer to spray on top of your finished project, these come in Gloss, Matte, Pearlized (which has a bit of shimmer), and Super Gloss.

 Acrylic & Chipboard Shapes: I actually love using these shapes in my Mod Podge projects.
 You can Mod Podge paper or fabric or on the back, and Dimensional Magic the front.
 Love the instant embellishments!
 They come in Basic and Designer.

-Metal Blanks: For jewelry, rinks and other trinkets.
+Metal Blanks: For jewelry, rings and other trinkets.
 I use these all the time.

 Mod Melts and Molds: This product line was developed by my friends Cathie and Steve – and it’s genius!
 You can use these silicone molds and the melt sticks to make your own embellishments . . . which you can paint and then add to your decoupage projects.

-Mod Podge Tools and Brushes: There are several Mod Podge branded tools and brushes that are specifically designed for decoupage projects: a 4″ brush applicator, 7 piece tool set, silicone mat, spouncers, finger caps, professional tool set and more.
+Mod Podge Tools and Brushes: There are several branded tools and brushes that are specifically designed for decoupage projects: a large and small brush applicator, 7 piece tool set, silicone mat, spouncers, finger caps, professional tool set and more.

 Papers: If you are going to Mod Podge, you gotta have paper, right?
 These come in a variety of designs.

 That should cover it!
 I want to let you know, as a final word, that ALL Mod Podge is self-sealing.
 You don’t have to hit with acrylic sealer.
-I sometimes recommend it, but that is only for added durability beyond what Mod Podge already offers.
+I sometimes recommend it, but that is only for added durability beyond what you already get with the formulas above.
 If something is going to get used frequently and beat up, then you should also spray or brush on seal with something additional.